NickPyll/Microsoft-70-774-ExamPrep/README.md

               - change bin number
               - overlay cum dist or prob dens
             + Box Plot (can log scale)
-        - 4. Under `compare to` drop down, select another variable for multivariate analysis
+        - 4:  Under `compare to` drop down, select another variable for multivariate analysis
           + If 2 quantitative variables, scatterplot shown (can log scale)
           + If 2 categorical variables, cross tabulation shown (table of frequencies)
           + If 1 categorical and 1 quantitative, then side-by-side boxplots shown
+        - 5: Can also use the `Summarize Data` module to get additional insight (kurtosis, percentiles, variance, range)

     + Notebooks
       - Can explore a data set in an existing notebook by simply opening the notebook on the left side